-Trinity recognizes that many different forms of activities may fulfill the community service expectation, not only committee service but also participation in a project of importance to Trinity or special assignments of note.
-For that reason, a faculty member may not receive an exemption from community service, but may choose from a range of options for the fulfillment of that expectation in consultation with the dean and provost.
+Regarding governance and community service, while past practice required all faculty members to accept at least one committee assignment, this edition of the Faculty Handbook recognizes the availability of many different activities to fulfill the community service expectation.
+For that reason, a faculty member may not receive an exemption from community service, but may choose from a range of options for the fulfillment of that expectation.